Advising and Course Registration

 Art Education course descriptions can be found here.

 Many art education students choose to add a minor to their academic program.
-Although there are numerous minors available at TCNJ, art education students have declared minors in the following areas: Art History, Fine Art, Lens Based, Psychology, Deaf Studies, Communication Disorders, and Women’s and Gender Studies.
+Although there are numerous minors available at TCNJ, art education students have declared minors in the following areas: Art History, Fine Art, Photography and Video, Psychology, Deaf Studies, Communication Disorders, and Women’s and Gender Studies.
 Depending on the minor, an additional semester (and/or summer classes) may be required in order to meet the requirements.
 Students are permitted to request an over load of five course during one semester only (if they meet the 3.3 GPA requirement and are of sophomore standing or higher).

 Minors consist of five full courses units.
 Only one course taken as a part of the student’s major may also be counted toward the student’s minor; however, correlate courses to the major may be applied freely to the minor.
 Multiple minors may overlap by only one course.
 One-half of the courses required for the minor must be completed at TCNJ or through a prior approved course exchange program.